vicmaia/gestarHackathonCompras/README.md

-# Gestar - Hackathon Compras Governamentais | Ministry of Economics, Government of Brazil
+# Gestar - Hackathon Compras Governamentais | Ministry of Economics

-Tool that promotes small businesses and helps them provide services to the government.
+Tool that promotes small businesses and helps them provide services to the government of Brazil.
 The solution came in second place in Brazil, and it was highly praised by representatives.
 <br />
 HTML, Javascript, CSS